ko-build/ko/README.md

 workaround certain registry limitations and user preferences:

-Given `KO_DOCKER_REPO=registry.example.com/repo`, by default, `ko build ./cmd/app` will produce an image named like `registry.example.com/repo/app-<md5>`, which includes the MD5 hash of the full import path, to avoid collisions.
+Given `KO_DOCKER_REPO=registry.example.com/repo`, by default, `ko publish ./cmd/app` will produce an image named like `registry.example.com/repo/app-<md5>`, which includes the MD5 hash of the full import path, to avoid collisions.